laravel/docs/eloquent-relationships.md

     $phone = User::find(1)->phone;

-Eloquent determines the foreign key of the relationship based on the parent model name.
+Eloquent determines the default foreign key name by examining the name of the relationship method and suffixing the method name with a `_` followed by the name of the parent model's primary key column.
 In this case, the `Phone` model is automatically assumed to have a `user_id` foreign key.
 If you wish to override this convention, you may pass a second argument to the `hasOne` method:

     return $this->hasOne(Phone::class, 'foreign_key');